SDSURocketProject/Git-Workshop/INSTRUCTIONS.md

 4. Staging the file for commit
 5. Creating a commit
 6. Pushing the commit
-7. Creating a pull request
+7. Creating a merge request

 ## Cloning a Repo